Gear that solves problems

 Shoes and Socks

-Plan for swelling, surface changes, and the slow damage that appears after hour 12.
-Most runners need at least one backup shoe and enough dry socks to change before small hot spots become race-ending blisters.
+Plan for swelling, surface changes, and the gradual stress that appears after hour 12.
+Most runners need at least one backup shoe and enough dry socks to change before small hot spots become serious blisters.

 Lighting